onmyway133/Upstream/README.md

 `Upstream` is lightweight and guides you to implement declarative and type safe data source.
 It's inspired by [React](https://reactjs.org/) in that the source of truth comes from the model, and the cells are just representation of that.

-`Upstream` is generic and should not limit you in any ways.
-If you don't like it, just implement your own `DataSource` class.
+`Upstream` exposes the convenient methods we need the most `configure, select, size` methods, while allows us to override or implement methods we want.
+It provides needed abstraction and does not limit you in any way.

 ### Features

 - Works on both `UITableView` and `UICollectionView`
 - Separation of concern
-- Generic
 - Type safed
-- Expose convenient `configure, select, size` methods
 - Just manage Data Source and Delegate, keep your `UITableView` and `UICollectionView` intact

 ### Plan